NOTE: ALL ELI Mini Courses are currently being offered online with flexible schedules to accommodate students in all time zones.

 Through conversations and discussions, use of free online technologies, dramatic performance, small group tutorials, and strategies for improving pronunciation outside of class, you’ll learn how to hear your own pronunciation patterns and how to adjust these patterns to maximize your ability to make yourself more easily understood on campus and beyond.

-Undergraduate international or non-native English speaking students who are seeking to improve the clarity of their pronunciation in English.
-The emphasis of this course is on clarity and fluency in speaking.
+This course is designed for international students and others who speak/write English as a second language who seek to improve the clarity of their pronunciation in English.
 This course can be taken alongside other speaking ELI courses.